todomagichere/developer-documentation/docs/content_management/pages/react_app_block.md

 ### Configure React App Block

+First, install the react.
+Run `yarn add react` command.

-First, create a .jsx file which describes your component.
+Next, create a .jsx file which describes your component.
 You can place it in any location.

-In the following example, create `Calculator.jsx` file in `../../../page-builder/components/` directory:
+In the following example, create `Calculator.jsx` file in `/assets/page-builder/components/` directory:

 ``` js
 import React from 'react';